strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-pilot.md

 {INSERT GENERAL INFO ON RISK AND HEALTH--XLINK TO SUBTOPICS?}

 ## Deploy the update to pilot devices
 To actually install the update on devices in the pilot deployment, use the System Center Configuration Manager (SCCM) connector.
-To do this, {DO SOMETHING in Update Readiness}, then refer to {LINK TO RELEVANT SCCM CONTENT}.
+To do this, {DO SOMETHING in Desktop Analytics}, then refer to {LINK TO RELEVANT SCCM CONTENT}.

 ## Deploy toolkits if needed (optional)
 {GENERAL DESCRIPTION OF AHA AND MACRO TOOLKITS; XLINKS TO DETAILED SUBTOPIC(S) ON SAME}